Delicious and easy smoked brisket recipe.

 Step-By-Step Instructions

-Step One – Prepare the Seasoning and the Pan
+Step 1 – Prepare the Seasoning and the Pan

 Mix together the salt, pepper, garlic powder, and onion powder, then set them aside.